-Section 8.15.
+Section 9.15.
 Nominating and Governance Committee.

-The Nominating and Governance Committee shall be selected and have the responsibilities as follows:
+Except for athlete representatives (who shall be selected as set forth in Section 9.4), the Nominating and Governance Committee shall be selected as set forth below and have the responsibilities as follows:

 The Nominating and Governance Committees shall be selected as follows: